Skip to Content

 4. Drink a Pint On A Prague Beer Tour

-We joined in on a 3-hour beer tour in Prague, complete with some local snacks to soak up some of the alcohol.
+We joined in on a 3-hour beer tour, complete with some local snacks to soak up some of the alcohol.
 Our beer tour came with 2 liters of beer, and we visited four great pubs.

 There are over 600 bars and over 100 nightclubs in Prague, so you’ll never have a boring night in Prague.
 There is something every night.
 Make sure to check out our Prague nightlife guide to help show the best places to go each night of the week.